varunratnakar/comparison-application/README.md

 # Create brief text descriptions describing layout/functionality of each file and how they fit together:

- * In middleware:
- 1. Dockerfile: This file builds the Docker container and dockerizes middleware to host its functions.
- 2. requirements.txt: This file contains all required parameters for dockerization.
+/middleware:
+ 1. Dockerfile: specifies python version, installs dependencies in requirements.txt, runs api.py
+ 3. requirements.txt: list of python libraries to include in api.py
- 3. api.py: This file handles RESTful API and sorting function.
+ 4. api.py: REST API with sorting algorithm and filtering

+/frontend:
+ 1. Dockerfile: start project on port 3000 with libraries specified in package.json
+ 2. /src: contains .css file that corresponds to the .js file.
+Index.js is the react front end

  - Dockerfile first starts dockerizing api.py with parameters from requirements.txt.
-When the api.py is dockerized, it will keep listening requests from frontend.
-Once api.py receives request from frontend, it will send the request to clinicaltrials.gov.
-After api.py receives data from clinicaltrials.gov, it will parse, sort and filter the data and then send to frontend.
+When the middleware is dockerized, it will keep listening requests from frontend.
+Once middleware receives request from frontend, it will send the request to clinicaltrials.gov.
+After middleware receives data from clinicaltrials.gov, middleware will parse, sort and filter data and then send to frontend.

 # Include instructions/ideas for how to highlight matching criteria:
- 1) Middleware can parse it and put the indices of keywords in JSONArray and then send it back; frontend can add CSS tag to highlight the matching keyword based on the indices.
+ 1) Middleware can parse it and put the indices of keywords in JSON and send back, and frontend can add CSS tag highlight the matching keyword based on the indices.
- 2) Frontend can go through all text and then add CSS tag to the keywords.
+ 2) Frontend can go through all text and add CSS tag to the keywords.